1926 United States Senate elections

 The 1926 United States Senate elections were elections for the United States Senate that occurred in the middle of Republican President Calvin Coolidge's second term.
 The 32 seats of Class 3 were contested in regular elections, and special elections were held to fill vacancies.
 The Republican majority was reduced by seven seats.

 Gains, losses, and holds

 Retirements

 One Republican and one Democrat retired instead of seeking re-election.

 Defeats

-Twelve Republicans sought re-election but lost in the primary or general election.
+Ten Republicans sought re-election but lost in the primary or general election.
+One Republican sought election to finish the unexpired term but lost in the general election and one Republican sought election to finish the unexpired term and election to a full term but lost in both the special election and the regular election.

 Death

-One Republican died on August 23rd, 1926 and his seat remained vacant until the election.
+One Republican died on August 23, 1926, and his seat remained vacant until the election.